Intentional Constructstopic View in explorer

 The Buddha describes how wrong view leads to unwholesome qualities and suffering, while right view leads to wholesome qualities and happiness and what kind of attention fuels what kind of view.

-The Buddha teaches about dependent co-arising and the phenomena arisen from dependent co-arising.
-A noble disciple who has thoroughly seen this with right wisdom will no longer be doubtful about who they were in the past, who they will be in the future, or who they are in the present.
+A disciple of the Noble Ones who has thoroughly seen dependent co-arising and dependently arisen phenomena with right wisdom will no longer be doubtful about who they were in the past, who they will be in the future, or who they are now.

-The causes, supporting conditions for the arising of the five aggregates are impermanent, so then how could the five aggregates be stable?
+The causes, supporting conditions for the arising of the five aggregates are impermanent, so then how could the five aggregates be permanent?